Attendance and Chronic Absenteeism

 There has been a shift in reporting student attendance from the Office of Superintendent of Public Instruction for the 2017-18 school year.
 Districts may use their discretion to determine whether school-related activities offered in their district count as absences when students participate in them.

-Because of this change, field trips and sports related trips will not be counted as absences for our students during the 2017-18 school year.
+Because of this change, field trips and sports related trips will not be counted as absences for our students.

 Also, in an effort to honor the implementation of tribal history and culture into our curriculum and knowing the alignment of these to WA State Learning Standards, the district has created a Cultural Activity/Ceremony Documentation form that students/families can fill out when they attend an event that promotes their culture.